Path To Wholeness

 PSYCHOTHERAPY & CLINICAL SUPERVISION

-In my role as a licensed psychotherapist and clinical supervisor, I practice in accordance with the ethical standards and professional codes governing my licensure, including state laws and applicable professional organizations.
+In my role as a licensed psychotherapist and clinical supervisor, I adhere to the ethical principles in psychotherapy as well as the professional standards in psychology that govern my licensure, including state laws and the guidelines set forth by relevant professional organizations.

-These standards include, but are not limited to:
+These clinical supervision ethics include, but are not limited to:

-I provide psychotherapy only within the scope of my licensure and in jurisdictions where I am legally authorized to practice.
+I provide psychotherapy strictly within the scope of my licensure and only in jurisdictions where I am legally authorized to practice.

 SPIRITUAL DIRECTION (IMPORTANT DISTINCTION)